It’s in the acronym.

 APIs and integrations are fast becoming table-stakes requirements, particularly for SaaS businesses with ambitions to graduate from ‘product’ to ‘platform’ company.
 As a result, the number of surfaces your customers interact with has expanded from low single digits, to tens or even hundreds.

 Slack, with over 1,000 integrations available to their customers, is a great example of this.
-In April 2018 alone, Slack added 58 new integrations, most of which were built by partners.
+In April 2018 alone, Slack added 58 new integrations to their app marketplace, most of which were built by partners.
 This sort of scale demands feature parity across all customer interfaces — visual and programmatic, built by Slack and built by their developer partners.
 Slack don’t just think about how new features will work across their web, iOS and Android apps.
 They think about how those features will be represented in their API, and through thousands of other tools.

 Feature parity across every interface is more important than ever.